Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Priors-Driven Scan Optimization

 \subsubsection{Aspects of a practical scan strategy}

 Multiple aspects of a practical scan must be observed in interpreting our result for time allocation optimization.

 For instance, in assumption 4 above, we assume that all resonant frequencies ``close'' to the search frequency give high SNR information.
 However, it is possible that a resonance frequency close to the search frequency gives low SNR.
-The existence of parasitic mechanical resonances and electromagnetic interference pickup lines is inevitable at some level in any practical system.
-The coupling between electrical and mechanical modes can produce a sideband at the dark-matter search frequency, or an electromagnetic pickup line can interferes at the search frequency.
+The existence of parasitic mechanical resonances and electromagnetic interference is inevitable at some level in any practical system.
+The coupling between electrical and mechanical modes can produce a sideband at the dark-matter search frequency, or an electromagnetic pickup line can interfere at the search frequency.
 Such data would need to be considered on a case-by-case basis and may result in discarding the data from the total dataset.
 For our optimization, for simplicity, we ignore these practical problems, and assume that they are managed with more sophisticated signal processing and experimental protocols.

 Furthermore, no scan is entirely continuous, as assumed above.
 At each step, one must wait for the system to settle.
 If one is tuning the resonator with a dielectric structure (as is the case in DM Radio, ADMX, and HAYSTAC), moving the dielectric inevitability causes vibrations.
 One must wait for these vibrations to damp to a negligible amplitude before acquiring low-noise data.
 The settling time may be dependent on resonance frequency, and a more detailed time optimization would be required to take this effect into account.
-In addition, after some number of scan steps, when the frequency has changed enough that the thermal occupation number is appreciably different, the noise impedance of the amplifier (i.e. the coupling to the amplifier) needs to be optimized.
-This optimization can be conducted, e.g., by tuning a variable transformer based on Josephson junctions, or by tuning the bias parameters of some amplifiers.
+For a flux-to-voltage amplifier (see Appendix \ref{ssec:FtoV_opt_QL}), after some number of scan steps, when the frequency has changed enough that the thermal occupation number is appreciably different, the noise impedance of the amplifier (i.e. the coupling to the amplifier) needs to be re-optimized.
+The re-optimization can be conducted, e.g., by tuning a variable transformer based on Josephson junctions, or by tuning the bias parameters of some amplifiers.
+There is inevitably a settling time associated with this tuning.